◊◊◊◊

 Oil and vinegar type dressing to taste.
 Vinegar helps to digest food, and some say it helps you to lose weight.
 Homemade is best, but if you buy bottled dressings, be sure that there are no added sugars of any kind.
 Ideally, the nutrient label should read 0 grams sugars.
 Creamy dressings can also be used; just follow the same guidelines—no added sugars.
 Especially watch out for corn syrup and high fructose corn syrup and avoid these.

-Some suggested salad combinations
+Some suggested combinations

 Use dressing guidelines above